The Gap Between What Teens Feel and What Adults See

 "Just because I'm young doesn't mean this isn't real."

-“Saying ‘others have it worse’ makes me shut down.”
+"'Others have it worse' makes me shut down."

 "I want you to listen, not fix everything."

-“Mental health doesn’t always look obvious.”
+"Struggling doesn't always look like struggling."

 "I wish you'd share your feelings too."